A centre for our programs in the areas of health, leadership and after school education.

 It has been the culmination of the commitment and dreams of many people not least our children whose ideas have taken a central role.

-Besides interactive classroom space, the final design for the centre will come equipped with features to meet the children commitment to protect the earth, saving water and creating harmony such as a a garden that will promote edible plants and trees, bathroom doors made from recycled bottle caps, compound wall from earth bricks and recycled plastic blocks.
+Besides interactive classroom space, the final design for the centre will come equipped with features to meet the children commitment to protect the earth, save water and create harmony such as a garden that will promote edible plants and trees, bathroom doors made from recycled bottle caps, compound wall from earth bricks and recycled plastic blocks.